cinderella/cinderella.github.com/license/contributor-agreements/cla-individual.markdown

 Please sign the Contributor Licence Agreement using the EchoSign form below.

-*Note that EchoSign will display a "Name" box which looks like a field and may be tempting to fill out, but you cannot.
-You will be prompted for your name later when you "sign" the form.*

-Alternatively, you can complete this [form on the EchoSign website](https://secure.echosign.com/public/hostedForm?formid=3V4QXQR2233P4H).

 If your work is done in a context where an organization may have rights to the contribution, such as if you are working for a company, someone authorized by that organization must also file a [Corporate Contributor License Agreement](/license/contributor-agreements/cla-individual.html) designating you by name.

+**Note**: This form includes a "Name" box which cannot be selected.
+You will be prompted for your name later when you "sign" the form.

 <script type='text/javascript' language='JavaScript' src='https://secure.echosign.com/public/widget?f=3V4QXQR2233P4H'>
 <!-- newline for markdown -->